Copper scrolls

 Lastly, according to the excerpt, some treasure hunters have determined few locations for the gold but after digging, they found nothing which indicates that the copper scrolls were either an ancient joke or a map for a treasure which has long been dug up and carted away.
 The lecturer, In contrast, offsets this point by declaring that the places for the treasure were at the city of Amarna in egypt, not in Israel, and yes, most of the treasures have been found and put in museums or purchased by private collectors.

-- Lana the chimp 3
+- discovery of the Americas 3

 - Do you agree or disagree with the following statement?
 Most experiences in our lives thatseemed difficult at the time become valuable lessons for the future.
 Use reasons and specificexamples to support our answer.
 (Model 1 A/D, generally one side of the i 70